doctordns/PowerShellCookbook/Status.md

 ## Date 21.7.2018

 Updated chapter titles to sort properly/nicely over on GitHub
-Updated readme.md to show work to do and work in progress
+Updated readme.md to show work to do and work in progress Added MIT license to this repo

 ## Date 20.7.2018